csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  ## Deployment and Github Workflow

 Describe your Git / GitHub workflow.
 Essentially, we want to understand how your team members shares a codebase, avoid conflicts and deploys the application.

- * The two core branches are master and develop.
-Both core branches are protected, as merging to master requires three code reviews, and merging to develop requires one.
- * When a feature is planned, an issue is created for it, and a card is generated for the project view.
- * Once someone begins working on the feature, they create a branch for the feature, and move the card to "In progress" All code changes relevant to this feature should only be made in this branch.
- * Once the feature is complete, a pull request to develop is opened.
- * Once tested and reviewed, it can be merged into develop.
- * When it is time to make a release, develop is merged into master, undergoing significant testing and review in the process.
- * We chose to assign each individual by each features of the app because our teamates were expertized in different set of skills.
-Furthermore, the branching in the git repository was the optimum way to accomodate people working on different parts of the app.
-Because it was optimum for only assigned individual or individuals to work on a specific feature, we had to divide the overall task by branching.
- * The testing before pull request is done to see if the worked on feature can synchronize well with the other parts of the app.
-If the test fails, the person assigned to that feature (who must be the most knowledgeable about it) can go back to the branch and fix the issue.

  * Be concise, yet precise.
 For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
 Who reviews the pull-requests?
 Who is responsible for merging them? etc.
  * If applicable, specify any naming conventions or standards you decide to adopt.
  * Describe your overall deployment process from writing code to viewing a live applicatioon
  * What deployment tool(s) are you using and how
  * Don't forget to **briefly explain why** you chose this workflow or particular aspects of it!

+Our main process from writing code to a live application is:

+ * The two core branches are master and develop.
+Both core branches are protected, as merging to master requires three code reviews and merging to develop requires one.
+This is because develop is for fast iterations and new features, but master should reflect a more thorough and polished version of the project.
+ * When a feature is planned, an issue is created for it and a card is generated for the project view.
+ * Once someone begins working on the feature, they create a branch for the feature, and move the card to "In Progress".
+All code changes relevant to this feature should only be made in this branch.
+ * Once the feature is complete, a pull request from their branch to develop is opened.
+Any team member is able to test and review the code.
+ * Once tested and reviewed, it can be merged into develop, from where it is automatically deployed to Heroku to test the new feature
+ * When it is time to make a release, develop is merged into master, undergoing significant testing and review in the process.
+Master also has automatic deployments to Heroku, to use as demos to show the partner

+ Some additional information:

+ * We chose to assign tasks by features of the app because we each have expertise in different areas.
+Using branching in the git repository was the optimal way to accomodate people working on different parts of the app.
+ * The testing before pull request is done to ensure the new feature will work well with the other parts of the app and is bug free.
+If the test fails, the person assigned to that feature can go back to the branch and fix the issue and then it can be tested again
+ * We are working on integrating a continuous integration service to automatically run tests, like Travis CI or GitHub actions.
+Once this is complete, we'll require tests to pass before being able to merge to develop or master.

  ## Licenses